shbnmzr/aftab/README.md

 ## Font

-Vazirmatn font is used in both Persian and English text inside the GitHub Repository's header and in the landing page of this project.
+The Vazirmatn font is used for both Persian and English text throughout the GitHub repository header and the project's landing page.

 [GitHub](https://github.com/rastikerdar/vazirmatn) | [Google Fonts](https://fonts.google.com/specimen/Vazirmatn)